 Refill the tank by opening the cold water supply valve.
 Make sure a hot water faucet is open and the drain valve is closed.

-Allow the hot water to run full for at least three (3) minutes to make sure the tank has all the air removed and is completely full of water.
-Failure to perform this step can cause the upper heating element to burn out.
+Allow the hot water to run full for at least three minutes to make sure the tank has all the air removed and is completely full of water.
+Failure to perform this step can activate the Dry-Fire diagnostic code.
 Once you are certain the tank is completely full of water, close the hot water faucet.